adblockplus/web.adblockplus.org/README.md

   file extension).
 By default the `default` template is used for all pages.
 * `title`: The locale string to be used as page title.
 By default the `title` string is used.
-* `localefile`: Locale file to be used, by default the name of the locale file matches page name.
 * `noheading`: Setting this to any value will make sure no heading is displayed.
   By default a `<h1>` tag with the page title is added above the content.
 * `notoc`: Setting this to any value will prevent a table of contents from being